Metal vs. Plastic Belts

 Advantage: Metal

-Metal belts would generally be considered as less complicated on the frame construction primarily due to the belt support system used.
-A typical 36" wide metal belt takes 2 supports for this width, while it takes 3 to properly support a plastic belt (due to lateral belt deflection).
-This can be avoided with plastic by putting metal connector rods periodically into the belt (to obtain lateral stiffness).On the flip side of this, it could be proven in the future that while metal belts generally run on both horizontal and vertical plastic wear strips, a plastic belt could be run on metal structure only, eliminating wear strips altogether.
-Construction could then be easier with plastic.
+Metal belts would generally be considered less complicated in frame construction due to the belt support system used.
+A typical 36" wide metal belt takes two supports for this width, while it takes 3 to properly support a plastic belt (due to lateral belt deflection).
+This can be avoided with plastic by putting metal connector rods periodically into the belt (to obtain lateral stiffness).
+On the flip side, it could be proven that metal belts typically run on horizontal and vertical plastic wear strips.
+A plastic belt could only be run on a metal structure, eliminating wear strips altogether.
+Construction could then be more accessible with plastic.

 Belt Speeds: